geoserver/geoserver/doc/en/user/source/tutorials/GetFeatureInfo/geojson.rst

 Moreover, unlike the html case, all three template files must be provided.
 In case of a multi-layer request GeoServer will act in the following way:

-* content template will be searched up following the usual rules;
+* content template will be searched following the usual rules;
 * since there are no default templates for GeoJSON, header and footer will be looked up in the ``templates`` directory;
 * features with no content template will be encoded with the normal GeoJSON encoding, along with the customized ones.